MERLCenter/MERL-Center-public/Contributing2.md

 ```
 git config --add remote.upstream.fetch "+refs/pull/*/head:refs/remotes/upstream/pr/*"
 ```
-This command adds additional fetch instructions to your `.git/config` file so that you can more easily pull down branches from pull requests on the main repository
+This command adds additional fetch instructions to your `.git/config` file so that you can more easily pull down branches from pull requests on the upstream repository

 ## Review A Pull Request